-- Tracks legislative developments on Capitol Hill, including the National Defense Authorization Act (NDAA) and manage agency response.
+- Tracks legislative developments on Capitol Hill, including the National Defense Authorization Act (NDAA), annual appropriations bills, and manages agency response.

 - Leads advocacy efforts through collaborative work within the NGO sector and among other NGO, governmental, and private partners.

-- Publishes and speaks publicly, when appropriate, to advance thought leadership on civilian-military issues and to elevate the importance of Mercy Corps’ work.
+- Publishes and speaks publicly, when appropriate, to advance thought leadership on civilian-military issues and to elevate the importance of Mercy Corps’ work in the Americas region.

-- Researches and analyzes selected issues through a variety of means, including field visits.
+- Researches and analyzes select issues through a variety of means, including field visits.

 - Represents Mercy Corps with the US Administration and Congress as well as at public forums, think/policy tank panel discussions and briefings, and relevant international and multilateral institutional events.

-- Builds and maintains strong relationships with senior level USG officials, including Defense Department, State Department, USAID, and USDA and key Congressional Members/staff from Foreign Relations/Foreign Affairs, Armed Services, Appropriations Committees, and key caucuses.
+- Builds and maintains strong relationships with USG officials, including Department of Defense, Combatant Commands, State Department, USAID, and USDA and key Congressional Members/staff from Foreign Relations/Foreign Affairs, Armed Services, Appropriations Committees, and key caucuses.